sayan1886/blockarraygroup/docs/README.md

 # Blockchain Specifications

-Designing both a performant and scalable blockchain requires drawing on various disciplnes, from computer science to business administration.
+Designing both a performant and scalable blockchain requires drawing on various disciplines, from computer science to business administration.
 Creating a network that enhances the benefits of using a blockchain is typically focused on various criteria involving benchmarking.
-Performance has been shown not to be a barrier for adoption by businesses, but rather the lack of applications, adherance to industry standards, and consideration of business-wide impact of certain activies (i.e. accounting implications that arise from the use of cryptocurrencies).
+Performance has been shown not to be a barrier for adoption by businesses, but rather the lack of applications, adherence to industry standards, and consideration of business-wide impact of certain actives (i.e. accounting implications that arise from the use of cryptocurrencies).

 > “Differences in performance between chains are usually almost entirely due to differences in the protocols and the implementations, not the consensus algorithm”
-> Go Ethereum p.g.
+> Go Ethereum pg.
 8

 ## Requirements